Enderspearl184/roblox-brick-hill/README.md

 \_G.differentServer is for if you are running studio on a different device than what you are hosting on

 # thats basically it I probably missed stuff though lol

+as an added bonus most scripts here update themselves so you don't need to keep editing them!